Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Discussion

-Our results provide a conditional answer to the thorny conceptual issue as to whether the TME should be viewed as an interior or surface effect.
-We have previously emphasized that the magnetoelectric response of ordinary non-magnetic TIs is localized at their surfaces, and realized only when the surfaces are gapped by local magnetic dopants.
+Our results provide a conditional answer to the thorny conceptual issue as to whether the topological magnetoelectric effect should be viewed as an interior or surface effect.
+We have previously emphasized that the magnetoelectric response of ordinary nonmagnetic TIs is localized at their surfaces, and is realized only when the surfaces are gapped by local magnetic dopants.
 When the bulk is magnetic, surface dopants are no longer required and a response in the interior is allowed by symmetry.
 Our finding that the interior response does occur but is not (separately) quantized, shows that it is the total response that is related to bulk topology, and that the mechanism by which it is manifested generically involves both interior and surface contributions.
-This inability to assign a quantized response of a topological state wholly to interior or surface is analogous to the related issue of non-universal interior/edge current partition \cite{heinonen1985current,thouless1993edge,hirai1994ratio,haremski2020electrically} in the IQHE.
+Indeed, we expect that this periodic microscopic scale magnetic-field-induced charge density variation that appears within AFM TIs (and is absent in nonmagnetic TIs) can be observed using high-sensitivity high-resolution x-ray imaging techniques \cite{disa2020,deumel2021,Wakabayashi2010,morisaki2014,bjorck2008,kumah2013}, and that these measurements might be aided by the fact that the density varies only in the magnetic field direction.
+The inability to assign a quantized response of a topological state wholly to interior or surface is analogous to the related issue of nonuniversal interior-edge current partition \cite{heinonen1985current,thouless1993edge,hirai1994ratio,haremski2020electrically} in the IQHE.
 In both cases, bulk topology constrains the total response but not its partitioning.